 - Mini Tort.
 If the owner of the car has a deductible he or she can collect up to $500.00 from the person who caused damage to the car under the mini tort provisions.

 - Property Damage.
 Property damaged by the vehicle in the accident or while the vehicle is parked may be covered in the policy.

 E. Claim for Damages for Pain and Suffering.
 This is a claim/lawsuit brought against the driver of the vehicle that caused injury to the claimant/client.
 This can be the driver in a single car accident where the client is a passenger or the driver of another vehicle or vehicles where the client is a driver or a passenger.
 This is not a claim for benefits under the claimant’s policy.
-This is a claim for damages outside of the policy: pain, suffering, and other non-economic loss.
+This is a claim for damages outside of the policy: pain, suffering, and any other non-economic loss.
 This type of claim is defined in the Michigan No Fault Law but is subject to strict interpretation by the Michigan Supreme Court.
-A claimant qualifies for this type of recovery only if he or she experiences a serious impairment of body function or a permanent disfigurement, or death.
+A claimant qualifies for this type of recovery only if he or she experiences a serious impairment of body function, or a permanent disfigurement, or death.
 For many years the Michigan Courts have been defining what qualifies under the standard and what does not.
-There are many factors to the analysis and all questions regarding the nature and extent of injury should be presented to the attorney for an opinion as to whether a claim can be made against the wrongful driver for damages.
+There are many factors to the analysis, and all questions regarding the nature and extent of injury should be presented to the attorney for an opinion as to whether a claim can be made against the wrongful driver for damages.

 Are you being taken advantage of by the legal system?